By Dr. Brandon Colby MD, a medical expert specializing in personalized preventive medicine and clinical genomics.

 How Genes Play a Role in Blood Type and COVID

-According to a report published in the New England Journal of Medicine analyzing data from around the world including from Wuhan, China where the virus originated, “Our genetic data confirm that blood group O is associated with a risk of acquiring Covid-19 that was lower than that in non-O blood groups, whereas blood group A was associated with a higher risk than non-A blood groups.”
+A genome-wide association study published in the New England Journal of Medicine, analyzing data from populations including Wuhan, China, confirmed that blood group O is associated with a lower risk of acquiring COVID-19 compared to non-O blood groups, while blood group A is associated with a higher risk than non-A blood groups.

-In the study, researchers found individuals in group A (blood type A) were 50% more likely to need oxygen support or a ventilator if they test positive for the coronavirus.
-The population studied were from Italy and Spain undergoing treatment for severe COVID-19.
+In the study, individuals in blood group A were around 50% more likely to need oxygen support or a ventilator if they tested positive for coronavirus, based on populations from Italy and Spain undergoing treatment for severe COVID-19.

 Disputing the ABO Blood Group and COVID Connection